meunomeecris/ios-bootcamp/README.md

-# iOS Bootcamp
+# 🚀 iOS Bootcamp

-This repository contains all exercises developed during my 6-month self-guided iOS Developer bootcamp (Jul–Dec 2025)
+This repository contains all the exercises and projects developed during my **6-month self-guided iOS Developer bootcamp (Jul–Dec 2025)**.

-I designed this program to go beyond tutorials and build real apps focused on:
+I designed this program to go beyond tutorials and focus on building real apps using production-level techniques:

 - SwiftUI
 - Swift Networking